AlysonNumberFIVE/C_Compiler/README.md

 - <a href="https://www.amazon.com/Engineering-Compiler-Keith-Cooper/dp/012088478X">Engineering: A Compiler</a> by Kieth Cooper and Linda Torczon
 - <a href="https://www.amazon.com/Introduction-Bit-Assembly-Programming-Linux/dp/1484921909">Introduction to 64-bit Assembly Programming for Linux and OSX</a> by Ray Seyfarth
 <br><br>
-And lastly, the following course was a great overview of the project:</br>
+The following courses provided a great overview of the project goals:</br>
  - <a href="https://www.udemy.com/course/compiler-design-n/">Compiler Design</a> by Edutainer India (on Udemy)
 <br>
-I opted to build my compiler in C using only the theoretical knowledge gained from the courses to test my understanding of the theoretical concepts. <b>I strongly recommend against coding a compiler in C</b>.
+I opted to build my compiler in C using only the theoretical knowledge gained from the courses in order to test my understanding of the theoretical concepts.
+I do however <b>strongly recommend against coding a compiler in C</b>.
 And without further ado, here's a brief overview of my design approach and overall progress (so far, this will change as I get further along).

 ## Compiler Structure